PhD in Health Policy

 Applications and supporting documents (see below) must be submitted through Stanford’s Office of Graduate Admissions by December 1, 2020.
 (Applications available through Stanford Graduate Admissions in late September 2020.)

 Applications are evaluated based on the applicant's commitment to and aptitude for a career in health policy research as demonstrated via transcripts, and described in a statement of purpose, relevant work and research experience, and letters of recommendation.
 The Graduate Record Examination (GRE) is required (optional for applicants applying in the 20-21 application cycle).
 Applicants from non-English speaking countries should provide evidence of competence in English on the Test of English as a Foreign Language (TOEFL).

-(For further information on GRE and TOEFL requirements and exemptions, please see: https://gradadmissions.stanford.edu/about/frequently-asked-questions/gre-and-toefl.)
+(For further information on Stanford University GRE and TOEFL requirements and exemptions, please see: https://gradadmissions.stanford.edu/about/frequently-asked-questions/gre-and-toefl.)